Pithikos/python-websocket-server/README.md

 API
 =======================

-The API is simply methods and properties of an WebSocketsServer instance.
+The API is simply methods and properties of a WebSocketsServer instance.

-**WebSocketsServer Properties**
+**Properties**

 | Property | Description          |
 |----------|----------------------|